 Assessors must have the skills to evaluate fairly and objectively.
 They should be able to identify, focus and measure the right competencies.

-For example, if the assessor is asking each candidate the same situational question, they must score the candidate’s answers according to the same criteria (such as originality, reasoning or comprehension).
-They should not focus on traits unrelated to their answer.
+For example, if the assessor is asking each candidate the same situational question, they must score the candidate’s answer according to the same criteria (such as originality, reasoning or comprehension).
+They should not focus on traits unrelated to the answer.

 Monitor Your Processes